-Sample Accounting Career Path
+Accountant Career Path

-While there are several specialties within the general field of accounting, including governmental accounting, public accounting and tax accounting, this career path follows the journey of a corporate finance accounting professional.
+While there are several specialties within the general field of accounting, including governmental accounting, public accounting and tax accounting, this accounting career path follows the journey of a corporate finance accounting professional.

 In this entry-level role, you will prepare and maintain financial and business transactions, applying accounting principles.
-This work is analytical, evaluative and advisory in nature and requires an understanding of both accounting theory and practice.
-You can expect a salary in the range of $41,851 – $54,821.
+Staff Accountant duties include work that is analytical, evaluative and advisory in nature and requires an understanding of both accounting theory and practice.
+You can expect a Staff Accountant salary in the range of $41,851 – $54,821.

-- Once you’ve gained 4-6 years experience as an Accountant, you are ready to move on to a Senior Accountant position.
+Once you’ve gained 4-6 years experience as an Accountant, you are ready to move on to a Senior Accountant position.
 In this role, you will still ready and maintain financial records, but you may lead and direct the work of others.
 If you do not already hold one, now would be the time to pursue a bachelor’s degree in your area of specialty.
-You can expect a salary in the range of $52,117 – $68,164.
+A Senior Accountant salary is in the range of $52,117 – $68,164.

-- After working in accounting for about 7 years, you can expect to move on to a mid-level management position such as Accounting Manager.
+After working in accounting for approximately 7 years, you can expect to move on to a mid-level management position such as Accounting Manager.
 You will manage professional level accounting functions and the preparation of reports including earnings, profits/losses, cash balances, and cost accounting.
 A bachelor’s degree in your area of specialty is expected.
-You can expect a salary in the range of $69,969 – $118,630.
+An Accounting Manager salary is in the range of $69,969 – $118,630.

-- With ten years of experience under your belt, you will be ready to take on the position of Accounting Director.
+With ten years of experience under your belt, you will be ready to take on the position of Accounting Director.
 As Accounting Director, you will direct, coordinate, and administer accounting operations, which may include general accounting, cost accounting, payroll, accounts payable, and accounts receivable.
-You can expect a salary in the range of $95,213 – $199,390.
+A Director of Accounting salary is in the range of $95,213 – $199,390.

 Finance Career Path

 Finance professionals can find work in corporate finance, commercial banking, investment banking, financial planning or insurance.
 This career path follows the journey of a Financial Analysis professional:

-- After working in the field for about 7 years, you can expect to move on to the role of Finance Analysis Manager.
+After working in the field for about 7 years, you can expect to move on to the role of Finance Analysis Manager.
 Finance Analysis Managers manage conduct of statistical analyses of information affecting financial and accounting programs of public, industrial, and/or financial organizations through subordinate financial analysis staff.
 If you do not already hold one, now is the time to pursue an advanced degree in your field so you can continue to grow your career.
 Salary range is $82,172 – $138,469.